dala00/chromium-xvfb-angular-cli/README.md

 against Chrome using Docker, this is the project you've been looking for!
 Use cases include:

-* Run angular-cli tests with Karma inside of Docker during local development or CI builds
+* Run angular-cli tests with Karma inside of Docker during local development or CI builds.